 Even though Napa vintners grow more than 34 varieties of grapes, you will find that the largest percent of wines are single variety Cabs or are blends that include this popular grape.

 This Northern California wine region creates a wide variety of this wine also.
-There is a difference based on which area it's grown in as well as decisions made by the wine maker.
-It varies so much that you will find the variety in bottles that range from $5 to more than $3,500 a bottle!
+There is a difference based on which area it's grown in as well as decisions made by the winemaker.
+It varies so much that you will find a variety in bottles that range from $5 to more than $3,500 a bottle!

 Read on to learn more about why this region is so famous for its Cabernet Sauvignon, what to expect from some of these reds, who are the top producers, a few fun places to go tasting, and a brief history of this grape.

 Disclaimer: I receive a small commission from some of the links on this page.

 Napa Valley sits about an hour and a half north of San Francisco.
 This region began commercial winemaking in the mid-1800s.
 This is when several winemakers began to grow grapes for others' consumption.

 Over the years, the region had many ups and downs including a battle with a sap-sucking insect, phylloxera, that in the 1890s destroyed a good portion of the vineyards in the area.
 It was next hit with Prohibition in the 1920s.

 Each time this area was knocked down, the winemakers would dust themselves off and try to start over again.